Heroes in oriented complete multipartite graphs: Abstract

 \section{Abstract}

 The dichromatic number of a digraph is the minimum size of a partition of its vertices into acyclic induced subgraphs.
 Given a class of digraphs $\mathcal C$, a digraph $H$ is a hero in $\mc C$ if $H$-free digraphs of $\mathcal C$ have bounded dichromatic number.
 In a seminal paper, Berger at al. give a simple characterization of all heroes in tournaments.
-In this paper, we give a simple proof that heroes in quasi-transitive oriented graphs are the same as heroes in tournaments.
-We also prove that it is not the case in the class of oriented multipartite graphs, disproving a conjecture of Aboulker, Charbit and Naserasr.
-We also give a full characterisation of heroes in oriented complete multipartite graphs up to the status of a single tournament on $6$ vertices.
+In this paper, we give a simple proof that heroes in quasi-transitive oriented graphs (that are digraphs with no induced directed path on three vertices) are the same as heroes in tournaments.
+We also prove that it is not the case in the class of oriented multipartite graphs, disproving a conjecture of Aboulker, Charbit and Naserasr, and give a characterisation of heroes in oriented complete multipartite graphs up to the status of a single tournament on $6$ vertices.